- Sleep is integral not only for adequate cognition but also for the healing of your body.

 My favorite way to exercise is to do yoga.
 I like yoga so much because not only is it great exercise, but it is also like a moving meditation.
 The different poses are so beneficial for healing your body, and deep breathing helps relieve stress.

 Walking is also very beneficial for your health.
 Walking has been shown to improve cardiovascular risk factors such as high cholesterol, blood pressure, diabetes, obesity, vascular stiffness and inflammation, and mental stress.
-Walking is also suitable for protecting against dementia, peripheral artery disease, obesity, diabetes, depression, colon cancer, and every erectile dysfunction 6.
+Walking is also suitable for protecting against dementia, peripheral artery disease, obesity, diabetes, depression, colon cancer, and even erectile dysfunction 6.

 Meditation is a wonderful way to reduce your stress and get a good night’s sleep.
 Ever since I’ve started to incorporate a meditation practice in my life, I have found that my sleep has improved a lot.
 If you are new to meditation, then you can go to this article and read about all the benefits of meditation.
 When I meditate, I will either sit in stillness in nature or in my house.
 Or I will use Solfeggio frequencies.
 You can choose which method you prefer when you meditate.
 However, that being said, I like to meditate both ways for stress relief and improved sleep.